commercetools/commercetools-sdk-typescript/examples/me/README.md

 # ME Endpoint Checkout App

-PoC to show how the ME endpoints can be used with the TypeScript SDK.
+Example to show how the ME endpoints can be used with the TypeScript SDK.

 ### Installation